EDUCATION

 SHARK FACTS

 Sharks belong to the class Chondrichthyes, or cartilaginous fishes.
-They do not have any bones, but instead have a skeleton made of cartilage.
-They have 5, 6 or 7 paired gill slits on the side of their head.
-They also have placoid scales, called dermal denticles and pectoral fins not attached to the head above their gill openings.
-When people think of a shark, they usually have one image in their mind and it’s that of the great white.
-A shark with a large dorsal fin protruding from the water, a torpedo -shaped body and huge teeth.
-In reality, there are over 536 different species of shark, all of them varying in size and appearance.
+Unlike bony fish, sharks have skeletons made of cartilage—the same flexible material in your nose and ears.
+They have unique skin covered in tiny tooth-like scales called dermal denticles, which help them swim faster and more efficiently.
+They have 5, 6, or 7 gill slits on the side of their head.
+Sharks also have multiple rows of teeth that are constantly replaced, and instead of a swim bladder, they rely on their large, oil-filled livers to stay buoyant.
+With incredible senses like electroreception to detect prey and a keen sense of smell, sharks are perfectly designed predators of the sea!
+When people think of a shark, they usually have one image - the great white - a shark with a large dorsal fin protruding from the water, a torpedo-shaped body, and giant teeth.
+In reality, there are over 500 species of shark, all varying in size and appearance.

 Learn more about these amazing animals with the fact pages linked below.